drchase55/NNU_nih_python_jrc/README.md

 	- [**License for Data**](#license-for-data)

 ## **Overview**
-The module prioritizes practical coding techniques for biological scientists who have limited background in programming in Python or other languages.
+The module prioritizes practical coding techniques for biological scientists who have limited or no background in programming in Python or other languages.
 The module also utilizes a blend of short instructional videos, interactive demonstrations, and hands-on exercises to facilitate self-directed learning and knowledge retention.

 ## **Background**
 Something useful

 ## **Before Starting**
+* This Module has been tested on Azure but the method for working with the Notebooks and data on Amazon Web Services (AWS) or Google Cloud Platform (GCP) is similar.

+* Video directions can be viewed at ____________

 1. Create an Azure Account:

-* If you don't already have one, sign up for an Azure account.
+* If you don't already have one, sign up for an Azure account at portal.azure.com
+   - This is a Microsoft product
-* You may need to provide credit card information, but you can often start with a free tier that offers a certain amount of free usage.
+* You may need to provide credit card information, but you can start with a free tier that offers $200 of usage.
+This Intro to Python course, even if you work very slowly, should cost less than $5 of cloud computing time
-* This Module has been tested on Azure but the method for working with the Notebooks and data on Amazon Web Services (AWS) or Google Cloud Platform (GCP) is similar.

-2. Launch a ___________ Notebook Instance:

-* Log into the Azure Management Console.
-* * Click "Create Notebook Instance".

-3. Access Your Notebook Instance:

-* Once the instance is created, you can access it through the SageMaker console or directly via a web browser.
-* You'll be provided with a URL to access the Jupyter Notebook interface.

-4. Set Up Your Environment:

-* Install Required Libraries: Use the !pip install command to install necessary libraries like jupyterquiz, Pandas, NumPy, etc.
-* Import Libraries: Import the required libraries into your Python scripts or notebooks.
-* Connect to Data Sources: Configure your instance to access data from various sources like S3 buckets, databases, or public datasets.
+2. Collect the course materials from GitHub
+* Click on the green **Code** button (above, right)
+* At the bottom of the "local" tab is the option do 'Download Zip'  (download this)
+* On your computer, unzip (or **extract all**) the files

 ## **Getting Started**

+2. Switch to ml.azure.com
+* Jupyter notebooks (the style of this course) are used in the "machine learning studio" (ML) part of Azure.
+* Choose "notebooks" from the left-hand menu
+* You need to open up a particular "subscription" to which you give a name & just accept the defaults.
+(Upper right corner of screen)
+* Upload files to your notebook.
+  - Use the + button to open up an upload menu.
+You can select the whole unzipped folder to upload.
+  - These files take up very little storage, so you will *probably* not be charged at all for leaving the notebooks in your account.
+You only get charged (15cents per hour) when actually running code.

 ## **Software Requirements**
+* If you use the cloud, **you do not need any additional software**.
+* These notebooks *can* be used in a desktop setting with a free download of Anaconda (anaconda.com) using their Jupyter Notebooks module.
+* Individual notebooks can be run with limited functionality in a web browser (colab.research.google.com)

 ## **Architecture Design**
+This course is arranged into 4 modules:
+- Foundations of Python
+- Introduction to Data Science in Python
+- Intro to machine learning in Python
+- Advanced topics

+Within each module, there are several sub-modules (basically, topics) with embedded quizzes.

+Each unit also includes a guided 'project' that allows you to practice your skills in an exercise you might later need to do with your own data or problem.

 ## **Data**
+Data will be obtained from online databases (e.g., NCBI) or will be in folders in the submodule.

 ## **Module Outline**
 **Submodule 1 - Foundations of Python**